okbob/pspg/README.md

 ## Main target
-* possibility to freeze first few rows, first few colums
+* possibility to freeze first few rows, first few columns
 * possibility to use fancy colors - like `mcview` or `FoxPro`